mhetacc/data15003/ii_second_assignment/report.md

 ![](./graphs/usa_map_graderetention_discrete.png)

-This shows us how uncommon it actually is to be "out of grade" (i.e., being held back or moved forward) in the USA: most states have a median around zero, eight have a median between `[-1, 1]` (which could, once again, be invalidated by the month when the surveys were taken), and only one state has a median offset of `+2` (meaning people there are, as far as our data is concerned, commonly held back at least one year).\
+This shows us how uncommon it actually is to be "out of grade" (i.e., being held back or moved forward) in the USA: most states have a median around zero, nine have a median between `[-1, 1]` (which could, once again, be invalidated by the month when the surveys were taken), and only one state has a median offset of `+2` (meaning people there are, as far as our data is concerned, commonly held back at least one year).\
 The colors (and thus the legend) have been made discrete to aid readability.

-## Design Iterations
+## Development Process and Design Iterations

+### First Question

 Answering such question needed more data then what was available, namely calculating if, compared to their age, some students are in a grade that is higher or lower than expected. \
 The *expected grade* is not present in the data, but can easily be calculated by adding one column to our dataset with the formula `Ageyears + 5`, since the rationale is that first grade starts at six.